sormuras/testing-in-the-modular-world/PITCHME.md

 ```

 Note:
-You can place your tests in the same package and directory as the classes under test.
+Once upon a time, you placed your tests in the same package and directory as
+the classes under test.
-While adequate for small projects, many developers feel that this approach clutters
+While adequate for small projects, many developers felt that this approach clutters
 the source directory, and makes it hard to package up client deliverables without
 also including unwanted test code, or writing unnecessarily complex packaging tasks.